maraisr/meros/readme.md

 So be sure to calculate a boundary that can be guaranteed to never exist in the body.

 -   We do not support the `/alternative` , `/digest` _or_ `/parallel` subtype at this time.
+-   We also do not support [nested multiparts](https://tools.ietf.org/html/rfc1341#appendix-C)

 ## 🔎 API